fugu-chop/launch_school/rb130_ruby_foundations/lesson_2/1_minitest.md

 There is a hierarchy to tests.
 Since there isn’t any formal agreement on exactly which terms are used to describe this hierarchy, we will use the following definitions:
 - __Assertion__: this is the actual verification step to confirm that the data returned by your program or application is indeed what is expected.
 You make one or more assertions within a test.
-- __Test__: this describes a *situation or context* in which tests are run.
+- __Test__: this describes a *situation or context* in which assertions are run.
 For example, this test is about making sure you get an error message after trying to log in with the wrong password.
 A test can contain multiple assertions.
 - __Test Suite__: this is the entire set of tests that accompanies your program or application.
 You can think of this as __all the tests__ for a project.

 ### Breaking down the test